We help households lower their energy & water use and reduce their greenhouse gas emissions.

 - May 2016 -- HEA teams with RHA on the PG&E Energy Fitness residential energy efficiency program in Northern California.

 - May 2016 -- Completed remote smart analysis of 5,000th home

 - September 2016 -- California's CPUC endorses HEA's approach: "We authorize prioritization for untreated households [...] and support HEA’s proposal to use smart meter data to remotely analyze opportunities for savings and best measures for particular households." -From this CPUC decision

 - December 2016: Dr Power app now available from the Apple store.
 (Android release TBD.)

-- February 2017: HEA submits proposal for PG&E's innovative Pay for Performance pilot project.
+- March 2017: HEA selected as one of two recipients of PG&E's innovative Pay for Performance pilot project.

 - Stay tuned.